trolster/urcli/README.md

 4. Run `urcli setup`.
 5. Run your assign command, `urcli assign all`.

+## Executables

+If you don't know how to use Node and npm, you can use the [executables](https://github.com/trolster/urcli/tree/master/executables) instead.
+See the [wiki entry](https://github.com/trolster/urcli/wiki/Executables) for more.

 ## Documentation

 Documentation can be found in the [Wiki](https://github.com/trolster/urcli/wiki).